Interapt-TEKY/assessments/README.md

 **You will have 2 hours.**

-**You will be able to use any resources you can find EXCEPT other students' code.**
+**You will be able to use any resources you can find EXCEPT other students' code and TAs.**

 Example Card
 <p align="center">